dvanderelst/GradStats/DataWrangling/CleaningData.md

 ## Example: Coal data

-Have a look at the data in an editor: the first 2 lines can be skipped.
-Missing values are given by `--`.
+Have a look at the data in an editor: + The first 2 lines can be skipped. + Missing values are given by `--`.

 ``` r
 coal_data <- read_csv('data/coal.csv', skip=2, na = "--")